Fright in Iceland : The dangerous crossing of the Bláfjallakvísl river - F261

 Now there remains the second part of the ford.
 The second arm is narrower, but the current seems stronger.
 He's continuing the crossing.
 This time it sinks less deeply into the water, but the current is so strong that it loses its equilibrium.

-As she tries to catch up, one of her tap dancing is carried away by the current.
-Immediately he tries to stretch his arm to catch her, but she moves away at an impressive speed, swayed by the incessant clapping.
+As he tries to catch up, one of his flip flops is carried away by the current.
+Immediately he tries to stretch his arm to catch it, but it moves away at an impressive speed, swayed by the incessant clapping.

 A few minutes go by, then a vehicle finally arrives on our side!
 He's higher than us.
 This is a family of Icelanders with 3 children who go for a ride in their Toyota Land Cruiser.
 A trailer is attached to the rear of their 4x4.
 One wonders where they can go with such a load.
 We explain the situation to them.
 They don't seem too worried and reassure us by explaining that if we see the black sandbank, it should be possible to cross the river.
 If they pass, we should also pass, our air intake should be about 5 cm lower than their own.